-- The number of individuals administered naloxone by an Ambulance New Brunswick paramedic and who responded to it remain elevated but have slightly declined in the most recent quarter. - The rate of individuals responding to naloxone in January to December 2022 is the highest to date. - The rate of apparent accidental or pending intent opioid-related deaths and the rate of all substance-related deaths in 2022 are the highest to date. - Seventeen accidental and pending intent opioid-related deaths were due to fentanyl or fentanyl analogues in 2022; additional accidental and pending intent opioid-related deaths involved nitazenes, bromazolam and etizolam. - The number of hospitalizations for opioid-related poisonings in Q2 and Q3 2022 are elevated compared to 2016-2020 quarterly averages; Q4 decreased and is within an expected range. - Take home naloxone distribution sites have distributed over 7,000 kits since 2018. - The most recent three quarters (Q2-Q4 2022) have the highest number of take home naloxone kits distributed.
+- The number of individuals administered naloxone by an Ambulance New Brunswick paramedic and who responded to it remain elevated. - The rate of individuals responding to naloxone in Q1 2023 is the highest to date but may change as additional cases are reported. - The rate of apparent opioid-related deaths and all substance-related deaths in 2022 are the highest recorded to date. - The rate of apparent opioid-related deaths and all substance-related deaths Q1 2023 are in line with rates within the last few years. - The proportion of accidental and pending intent opioid-related deaths involving fentanyl are elevated in 2022 and Q1 2023 compared to previous years; additional accidental and pending intent opioid-related deaths involved nitazenes, bromazolam and etizolam. - The number of hospitalizations for opioid-related poisonings in Q1 2023 is in an expected range compared to previous quarters. - Take home naloxone distribution sites have distributed over 7,600 kits since 2018. - The most recent three quarters (Q3 & 4 2022 and Q1 2023) have the highest number of take home naloxone kits distributed, but Q1 2023 saw a slight decline compared to the previous two quarters.

-Over the last several months, New Brunswick has continued to see elevated rates of individuals responding to naloxone administered by an Ambulance New Brunswick (ANB) paramedic as well as a continued increase in the number of take home Naloxone (THN) Kits being distributed into the community.
+Over the last several quarters, New Brunswick has continued to see elevated rates of individuals responding to naloxone administered by an Ambulance New Brunswick (ANB) paramedic, increased rates of substance- and opioid-related overdose deaths, as well as a continued increase in the number of take home naloxone (THN) Kits being distributed into the community.

-In addition, data from Coroner investigations demonstrate that the proportion of fentanylrelated deaths has increased; additionally, there have been more novel substances detected in decedents compared to previous years.
+In addition, data from Coroner investigations demonstrate that the proportion of fentanylrelated deaths has increased; there have also been more novel substances detected in decedents compared to previous years.

 While the consistent distribution and administration of naloxone from ANB and THN kits may help mitigate the harm from opioid overdoses, it may not be sufficient to combat the increasingly toxic drug supply and will have no effect against substances such as stimulants or benzodiazepines.
-Continued caution should be taken.
+At this time, New Brunswick continues to trend towards, but remains below, the national average rate of various substance related deaths; continued vigila and surveillance remains warranted. nce